 If the main oscillator provides the clock reference to the PLL, the translation provided by hardware and used to program the PLL is available for software in the XTAL to PLL Translation (PLLCFG) register (see page 75).
-The internal translation provides a translation within \pm 1% of the targeted PLL VCO frequency.
+The internal translation provides a translation within \pm 1% of the targetted PLL VCO frequency.

-page 71 on page? describes the available crystal choices and default programming of the PLLCFG register.
+Table 6-3 on page 74 describes the available crystal choices and default programming of the PLLCFG register.
 The crystal number is written into the XTAL field of the Run-Mode Clock Configuration (RCC) register.
 Any time the XTAL field changes, the new settings are translated and the internal PLL settings are updated.